 A very common injury that we see sustained in car accidents is knee and hip pain.
 This can be a symptom of something much bigger and can range from being extremely mild to very serious and permanent.
+If another party’s negligence was the cause of your injury, you should consider contacting a car accident lawyer in Fort Collins immediately.
+They can teach you about your legal options and can check if you qualify for medical compensation.

 If you have sustained hip or knee pain after a car accident, you should go to a doctor or a chiropractor as soon as possible.
 This will help document your injury; however, if it is not a serious injury, you may not qualify for compensation from the person at fault for causing the car accident.